blehhguh/blehhguh.github.io/README.md

 [![forthebadge](https://forthebadge.com/images/badges/cc-by.svg)](https://forthebadge.com)

 # License

-Blehhguh's static website © 2024 by blehhguh is licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
+This website is licensed under the Apache License 2.0.
+Read more at [LICENSE](LICENSE).

 aloha there 👋